-Diane has published her work in books and professional journals.
-She is co-author of Dance Education for Diverse Learners (2009) and of “Dance and Students with Disabilities” in the 2015 edition of the Blueprint for Teaching and Learning in Dance.
-Diane is on the editorial board of the NDEO journal Dance Education in Practice.
-She is a member of the Dance/NYC Task Force on Dance and Disability and contributed to the 2015 publication Disability.Dance.Artistry.
-Diane received a Lifetime Achievement Award from the New York State Dance Educators Association in 2016.
+Dr. Duggan has written book chapters and journal articles on her work.
+She is co-author of Dance Education for Diverse Learners: Special Education Supplement to the Dance Blueprint.
+From September 2017 until the present she has worked with NYCDOE’s Arts for Students with Disabilities initiative, creating materials for online resources and teaching professional development for dance educators.
+She is an Arnhold Mentor for beginning dance educators and is on the editorial board of the NDEO journal Dance Education in Practice.
+She is a member of the Dance/NYC Task Force on Dance and Disability.
+She received a Lifetime Achievement Award from the New York State Dance Education Association in 2016.